 Additionally, Grand Prairie residents (not businesses) can recycle their electronics for free at the landfill or at one of the free collection events.
 Learn more about electronics recycling.

-Paper and cardboard can be recycled at the following locations.
+Paper, cardboard, metal, and plastic bottles and containers can be recycled at the following locations.
 Please flatten cardboard before placing in the container.
+Glass is not accepted at these locations.

 Charles V. England Public Safety Training Building